openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `user_pin_required`: OPTIONAL.
 Boolean value specifying whether the issuer expects presentation of a user PIN along with the Token Request in a pre-authorized code flow.
 Default is `false`.
 This PIN is intended to bind the pre-authorized code to a certain transaction in order to prevent replay of this code by an attacker that, for example, scanned the QR code while standing behind the legit user.
 It is RECOMMENDED to send a PIN via a separate channel.
 * `op_state`: OPTIONAL.
 String value created by the Credential Issuer and opaque to the Wallet that is used to bind the sub-sequent authentication request with the Credential Issuer to a context set up during previous steps.
 If the client receives a value for this parameter, it MUST include it in the subsequent Authentication Request to the Credential Issuer as the `op_state` parameter value.
 MUST NOT be used in Authorization Code flow when `pre-authorized_code` is present.

-Below is a non-normative example of an issuance initiation request in an authorization code flow:
+Below is a non-normative example of an Issuance Initiation Request in an authorization code flow:

 ```
   GET /initiate_issuance?